beeware/beeware/docs/tutorial/tutorial-3.rst

     The ``dist`` folder will contain the DEB file that was generated.

-    If you're on a Redhat-based distribution, you'll see:
+    If you're on a RHEL-based distribution, you'll see:

     .. code-block:: console